kube-ns-suspender/kube-ns-suspender/README.md

 #### The watcher

 The watcher function is charged to check every X seconds (X being set by the flag `-watcher-idle` or by the `KUBE_NS_SUSPENDER_WATCHER_IDLE` environement variable) all the namespaces.
-When it found namespace that have the `kube-ns-suspender/desiredState` annotation, it sends it to the suspender.
+When it founds a namespace that have the `kube-ns-suspender/desiredState` annotation, it sends it to the suspender.
 It also manages all the metrics that are exposed about the watched namespaces states.

 #### The suspender